Argiphonte/Argiphonte/README.md

 <h1 align="center">Hi, and welcome on my Github <a href="https://www.linkedin.com/in/thibault-barnouw-mandouit/">👋<img width="15px"></a></h1>

-## I am a Data Analyst
+## Data Analyst

 ### I have been busy analysing several datasets from the e-commerce and health sectors.
-You can see a synthesis of one of these projects [here](https://troopl.com/tbarnouw) on my troopl portfolio.
+You can see a synthesis of one of these projects [here](https://troopl.com/tbarnouw) on my troopl portfolio and you can have fun seeing most of my work here on GitHub.

 ## Languages and Tools